TradMod/Security-Audits/Bug Bounty/WardenSwapBugReport.md

-## Title
-Dangerous Payable Function in DEX Smart Contract May Cause Permanent Locking of ETH
+## Dangerous Payable Function in DEX Smart Contract May Cause Permanent Locking of ETH

 ### **Bug Description**